jeredw/qbc/README.md

 undocumented parsing behavior.
 - `COMMON` was supposed to be for multi-module programs, but is mostly used just for `COMMON SHARED` as a kind of missing global declaration statement.
+- `STRIG ON` disappears after you type it!
+This is old GW-BASIC syntax, and for some reason it compiles as empty instead of as an error.

 ## Missing batteries